-(Widgets help make managing and using WordPress easier!)
+(Widgets make managing and using WordPress easier!)

 In plain English terms, a widget lets you do things like:

-- menus that display only the pages you choose
+- menus displaying only selected pages

 - links to resources

-- survey results
+- poll results

 - RSS feed content

-- shopping cart forms
+- shopping cart information

-- video thumbnails
+- video galleries

 - administrative forms (e.g. login, register, etc.)